 On Course Review

-I tested out the 56 degree, and this wedge felt as great as it looks.
-The wedge was tremendous at the half shots and chips, pitches and flops.
+I tested out the 56 degree, and this wedge is a premium product and felt as great as it looks with its polish and radial face.
+The wedge was tremendous at the half shots and chips, pitches, and flops.
 It had a good amount of spin, and you could stop it where you wanted it to.

-I did struggle with it on full swing shots.
+I did struggle with it on full-swing shots and needed to make some adjustments.
 It could have been that the grip was a little small or the shaft was a little short; I usually use a .25 inch over and a wrap or 2 under the grip.
 I also wish there were more bounce options.
 At the time of this article, there are two bounce options in the 56 degree and one bounce option in the other wedges.

 Make It Your Own